-The six Arab Gulf states that are a part of the member states of the Gulf Cooperation Council agreed to implement VAT in each of its six member states in 2016.
-This comes as a result to help the GCC countries to help countries cope with the oil price collapse and recession that ensued and hence there was no other go but to implement the consumption tax.
-The government of Oman signed the VAT Framework or Common VAT Agreement or treaty in 2017 in order to co-operate with the other GCC member states for the implementation of VAT.
+The six Arab Gulf states that are a part of the Gulf Cooperation Council agreed to implement VAT in each of its six-member states in 2016.
+This comes, as a result, to help the GCC countries cope with the oil price collapse and recession that ensued, and hence there was no other go but to implement the consumption tax.
+The government of Oman signed the VAT Framework or Common VAT Agreement treaty in 2017 in order to co-operate with the other GCC member states for the implementation of VAT.

 Dubai and the Kingdom of Saudi Arabia introduced the VAT in January 2018 while Bahrain introduced VAT in January 2019.

-The Ministry of Finance in Oman has to also take into account the specific concerns of businesses and companies regarding the impact of VAT on specific industries.
-Various plans to launch awareness campaigns both for business owners and the public after implementation have been mentioned by the Ministry of Finance for the implementation of VAT in Oman.
+The Ministry of Finance in Oman has to take into account the specific concerns of businesses and companies regarding the impact of VAT on specific industries.
+Various plans to launch awareness campaigns both for business owners and the public after implementation have been mentioned by the Ministry of Finance.

 In Oman, the local VAT legislation, regulations and guidance is under preparation and review by the government at present.
 However, Oman will not introduce VAT until the year 2021 since the same has been excluded specifically from the Budget of 2020.